orill/orill/README.rst

 Uncompress ORILL files in a directory where a Python 2.7+ shell is available (with Numpy and Scipy).
 In the Python shell, type:

->>> import ORILL
+>>> from ORILL import ORILL_CODE
->>> ORILL(input='ORILL.yml')
+>>> ORILL_CODE('ORILL_TEST.yml')

-The command input file 'ORILL.yml' located in (/input) subdirectory is processed and the corresponding output files are created in (/output) subdirectory.
+The command input file 'ORILL_TEST.yml' located in (/input) subdirectory is processed and the corresponding output files are created in (/output) subdirectory.
 Have a look at ORILL.yml file to understand the file syntax.
-It is recommended to edit this file with `Medit <http://https://packages.debian.org/medit>`_ or `Notepad++ <https://notepad-plus-plus.org/>`_ with the `YAML <https://en.wikipedia.org/wiki/YAML>`_ markup language.
+It is recommended to edit this file with `Notepad++ <https://notepad-plus-plus.org/>`_ with the `YAML <https://en.wikipedia.org/wiki/YAML>`_ markup language.

 Contribute
 ----------

-If you want to contribute, let us know.We have a mailing list located at: project@google-groups.com
+If you want to contribute, let us know.We have a mailing list located at: orill_code@googlegroups.com

 Support
 -------

 If you are having issues, please let us know.
-We have a mailing list located at: project@google-groups.com
+We have a mailing list located at: orill_code@googlegroups.com

 License
 -------